alyherene/app-dev/README.md

 ## 2012 .
 PG-13 .
 2h 22m
 *Katniss Everdeen voluntarily takes her younger sister's place in the Hunger Games: a televised competition in which two teenagers from each of the twelve Districts of Panem are chosen at random to fight to the death*

+> Could you survive on your own in the wild, with every one out to make sure you don't live to see the morning?

 ---

 Character List: